xuankimtran/docs-1/pages/katalon-studio/tutorials/integrate_with_kobiton.md

 3. Select **Enable Kobiton Integration** and authenticate your access to the Kobiton Server.

-* From **7.8 onwards**: enter you username and API Key, then click **Test Connection**.
+* From version **7.8.0 onwards**: enter you username and API Key, then click **Test Connection**.
    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/enable-kobiton-integration/sso-kobiton.png" alt="enable kobiton integration 7.8 onwards" width=70%>

    * **Kobiton Server**: The Kobiton server to be integrated with Katalon Studio.
-   > In **8.1.0 onwards**, you can customize the remote server protocol and pathname.
+        > From version **8.1.0 onwards**, you can customize the remote server protocol and pathname.
 Katalon Studio uses HTTP protocol by default.
 If your environment prevents sending basic authentication credentials through HTTP, you can input a remote URL with HTTPS instead.
    * **API Key**: The token to be used by Katalon Studio when exchanging API messages with Kobiton server.
 You can generate more keys in [Kobiton API Settings](https://portal.kobiton.com/settings/keys).

-* **Before 7.8**, enter your Kobiton account in the **Authentication** form and click **Connect**.
+* Prior to version 7.8.0, enter your Kobiton account in the **Authentication** form and click **Connect**.
 Katalon Studio retrieves the information for Kobiton integration automatically.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/enable-kobiton-integration/image2017-6-29-163A543A3.png" alt="enable kobiton integration before 7.8" width=70%>

-4. When you are done with the settings, click **Apply and close**.
+4. When you are done with the configuration, click **Apply and close**.

 ## Desired Capabilities for Kobiton Devices

 > **Prerequisites**
 >
 > Kobiton integration is enabled, and you have adjusted your existing test scripts accordingly.
-Refer to this section: [Enable Kobiton Integration](https://docs.katalon.com/katalon-studio/docs/enable-kobiton-integration.html) for more details.
+Refer to [Enable Kobiton Integration](https://docs.katalon.com/katalon-studio/docs/enable-kobiton-integration.html) for more details.

 You can add additional desired capabilities for Kobiton devices, such as using the `appWaitActivity` capability to troubleshoot an issue related to starting an application.
 See [Troubleshooting automated mobile testing](https://docs.katalon.com/katalon-studio/docs/troubleshooting-automated-mobile-testing.html).